Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 ##PLACEMENT_ID## — ID of the actual source.

-##CAMPAIGN_ID## — ID of your campaign at Adsterra’s platform.
+##CAMPAIGN_ID## — ID of your advertising campaign at Adsterra’s platform.

 ##SUB_ID_SHORT(action)## – click ID.
 This one is a must-have when you are launching a performance-based campaign.